-It was a sunny Sunday afternoon, while I was designing a website for one of my customers, I suddenly received a call from one of my old friends to meet up.
+It was a sunny Sunday afternoon, while I was designing a website for one of my customer, I suddenly received a call from one of my old friends to meet up.
 He had bought a new car recently.
 Well, new in the sense that the car is less than a year old.
-So I consider it new.
-Guess what car it is.
+So I consider the car is new.
+Guess what car it is?
 It is none other than the new and popular Proton Saga FLX 1.6 SE

 The moment I started up the Proton Saga FLX 1.6 SE engine, I can feel the racing spirit in the car as the engine roars in a similar way to a racing car engine.
 Do not expect Saga FLX 1.6 SE to give us a quiet cabin and peaceful driving environment as the car is not built in that way.
 The Proton Saga FLX 1.6 SE is meant to give the driver a racing spirit.

-The MacPherson Strut with Stabiliser bar on Proton Saga FLX 1.6 SE was as rigid as Myvi’s, the car feels bumpy when I drove over bumps.
-Sudden cornering with slow speed (30km/h) didn’t create much body roll to the car and the car is still on to the road confidently.
+The MacPherson Strut with stabilizer bar on Proton Saga FLX 1.6 SE was rigid as Perodua Myvi 1.3 Standard, the car feels bumpy when I drove over bumps.
+Turning the car at corner didn’t create much body roll to the car and the car is still on to the road confidently.
 Thanks to Proton Ride & Handling feature, handling of Proton Saga FLX 1.6 SE is great and gives us confidence.

 Overall, the Proton Saga FLX 1.6 SE is great in performance, equipped with solid handling and a refined sporty appearance.
 Proton Saga FLX 1.6 SE price at RM49,000.
 If you are looking for a vehicle that is value for money, then consider the Proton Saga FLX 1.6 SE.

 Moreover, the car is equipped with CVT transmission similar to what luxury cars had.
 The drawback of this car is the dull interior and the SAT mode which does not have sequential shifting.